What is Powering the Enigmatic He II Emitter Hebe: The First Stars or Black Holes?: Theoretical Models

 where $f_{\mathrm{esc}}$ is the escape fraction and $\epsilon_{\mathrm{line}}\equiv\alpha_{\mathrm{line}}^{\mathrm{eff}}/\alpha_B$ is the fraction of recombinations that produce the line of interest \citep{Osterbrock2006}.
 Throughout this work we assume $f_{\mathrm{esc}}=0$ for both hydrogen- and helium-ionizing photons, i.e., complete reprocessing within the nebula.
 For H$\beta\;\lambda4861$, at electron temperatures $T_e\sim1$--$3\times10^4\;\mathrm{K}$ and densities below the collisional de-excitation limit, we adopt $\epsilon_{\mathrm{H}\beta}\approx0.12$; higher-order Balmer lines then follow from the intrinsic decrement, and we take $L_{\mathrm{H}\gamma}/L_{\mathrm{H}\beta}=0.468$, appropriate for $T_e\approx2\times10^4\;\mathrm{K}$.
 For \ion{He}{2}~$\lambda1640$, the relevant photon rate is $Q_{\mathrm{He}^+}$, with an effective emission probability $\epsilon_{\rm He\,II\,1640}\approx0.47$ at $T_e\sim3\times10^4\;\mathrm{K}$ \citep[recombination coefficients are evaluated following][]{Storey1995MNRAS,PyNeb}.
 Since the $54.4\;\mathrm{eV}$ threshold lies well above the hydrogen ionization edge, the ratio $Q_{\mathrm{He}^+}/Q_{\mathrm{H}}$ is sensitive to the hardness of the ionizing spectrum and therefore to the accretion state of the BH.

 The resulting observer-frame fluxes are shown in Fig.~\ref{fig:redshifted_bh_sed}, where we explore BH masses of $10^4$ and $10^5\,M_\odot$ and ambient gas densities in the range $n_{\rm H}=10^3$--$10^5\,\mathrm{cm}^{-3}$.
 The corresponding accretion rates\footnote{The resulting BH rest-frame SEDs all follow the thin-disk branch in Equ.~\ref{eq:SED}.} span $\dot{m}\sim0.33$--$330$, covering the range from moderately sub-Eddington to hyper-Eddington.
 The predicted continuum level depends sensitively on both BH mass and gas density, with an overall spread of nearly four orders of magnitude, implying that observational limits on the continuum already provide a meaningful constraint on the underlying BH--gas configuration.
 The resulting line and continuum levels are broadly consistent with the observations reported in \citet{UblerHebe2026arXiv}.
 If part of the continuum originates from stars, models with a more modest BH-powered continuum, such as $M_{\rm BH}\sim10^4\,M_\odot$ and $n_{\rm H}\sim10^3$--$10^4\,\mathrm{cm}^{-3}$, are preferred because they leave room for a non-negligible stellar contribution.
 By contrast, models with larger $M_{\rm BH}$ and/or higher $n_{\rm H}$ tend to produce an overly dominant BH continuum.
-For completeness, we also show the continuum and corresponding emission-line strengths for a Pop~III star cluster with the mass estimated in Section~\ref{sec:lwflux}, indicating values that could plausibly account for the observed line fluxes.
+For completeness, we also show the continuum and corresponding emission-line strengths for a Pop~III star cluster with the mass estimated in Section~\ref{sec:lwflux}, as well as a young Pop~II stellar population ($t_{\rm age} = 3 \,{\rm Myr}, \, Z_{\star} = 0.02\, Z_{\odot}$) whose mass is chosen to best reproduce the observed line fluxes, adopting simple modeling from \citet[][equ.
+3]{Raiter2010}.
+The Pop~III model yields predicted line strengths broadly consistent with the observations while remaining below the continuum detection threshold; the Pop~II model, however, requires a stellar mass large enough that its continuum would already be detectable by JWST.
 Our analysis is limited to the instantaneous configuration inferred from the data; a full reconstruction of the formation history of {\it Hebe} will require future high-resolution simulations.